noahehall/theBookOfNoah/0current/aws/0networking.md

   - configure subnet route tables to use the internet gateway
   - provides NAT for instances with a public IP

-- NAT gateway: network address translation; enable resources in a private subnet to initiate & connect to the public internet
+- NAT gateway (managed): network address translation; enable resources in a private subnet to initiate & connect to the public internet

   - requires an EIP
     - useful for providing a consistent resource for apps & end users